igvteam/igv-docs/igv-docs/docs/UserGuide/regions.md

 			<td style="width: 164px;">
 				<em>View</em></td>
 			<td style="width: 353px;">
 				Navigate the display to the selected ROI.
-If multiple ROIs are selected in the navigator, the loci display in split panes.</td>
+If multiple ROIs are selected in the navigator, they will be displayed side-by-side in a multi-locus view.</td>
 		</tr>
 		<tr>
 			<td style="width: 164px;">
 				<em>Zoom to Region</em></td>
 			<td style="width: 353px;">
-				Uncheck to keep the current zoom level when navigating to a new ROI.
-Check to ensure IGV adjusts the zoom level to display the entire ROI when navigating to the new ROI.</td>
+				If checked, IGV adjusts the zoom level to display the entire ROI locus.
+Uncheck to keep the current zoom level when navigating to an ROI. </td>
 		</tr>
 	</tbody>
 </table>

 ## Importing/exporting regions

-In the menu bar, select _Regions > Export Regions..._ to saves all currently defined regions of interest to a BED file.
+In the menu bar, select _Regions > Export Regions..._ to save all currently defined regions of interest to a BED file.
 If no regions of interest are defined, no BED file is created.

 Select _Regions > Import Regions..._ to select a BED file of regions to add to the set of regions of interest.